 Osteogenesis Imperfecta (OI) is a genetic condition present from birth.
 Its primary feature is fractures usually caused by minimal impact.
 This information sheet from Great Ormond Street Hospital (GOSH) describes osteogenesis imperfecta (OI), what causes it and how it can be managed.
 It also tells you about the highly specialised service for OI based at GOSH.

-OI is a defect where collagen (the protein that is responsible for bone structure) is missing, low or of low quality, which is not enough to support the minerals in the bone.
+Osteogenesis Imperfecta (OI) is a defect where collagen (the protein that is responsible for bone structure) is missing, reduced or of low quality, so is not enough to support the minerals in the bone.
 This makes the bone weak, which in turn makes the bones easy to fracture.

 What are the signs and symptoms of OI?

 Symptoms experienced by children affected by OI can range from very mild to severe.
 The severity may vary between affected members of the same family.

 - Fractures can occur with minimal force – this varies from child to child.